 Banner Elk is a very small town located in the state of North Carolina.
 With a population of 1,138 people and two constituent neighborhoods, Banner Elk is the 397th largest community in North Carolina.
-Much of the housing stock in Banner Elk was built relatively recently.
-The construction of new real estate can often be taken as an indication that the local Banner Elk economy is robust, and that jobs or other amenities are attracting an influx of new residents.
-This seems to be the case in Banner Elk, where the median household income is $60,000.00.
+Banner Elk has seen a significant amount of newer housing growth in recent years.
+Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
+This seems to be the case in Banner Elk, where the median household income is $57,222.00.

 Banner Elk is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Banner Elk is a town of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Banner Elk who work in food service (16.10%), management occupations (12.20%), and office and administrative support (11.71%).
+Overall, Banner Elk is a town of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Banner Elk who work in sales jobs (14.22%), food service (12.25%), and management occupations (12.04%).

 Also of interest is that Banner Elk has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Banner Elk telecommute to their jobs.
-Overall, about 13.03% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 14.77% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Banner Elk is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Banner Elk doesn't have a public transportation system that people use for their commute.

 Banner Elk is a somewhat ethnically-diverse town.
 The people who call Banner Elk home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Banner Elk residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Banner Elk include Irish, English, Italian, and Scottish.
+Important ancestries of people in Banner Elk include Italian, Irish, Scottish, and English.